 Among the reasons that PRP results can vary so much include: the significant variance in techniques; equipment used; and concentrations of platelets in the final product.
 Centrifuge quality, in particular, differs substantially depending on manufacturer.

-If you are contemplating getting a platelet-rich plasma treatment on your scalp, it is imperative to choose a reputable hair restoration surgeon with significant experience in the use of PRP for hair growth purposes.
-In my city of residence, there are a large number of clinics that specialize in cosmetic procedure as well as numerous plastic surgeons who all offer PRP treatments for hair growth.
-None of these clinics and surgeons are specialized whatsoever in treating hair loss.
+If you are contemplating getting a platelet-rich plasma treatment on your scalp, it is imperative to choose a reputable doctor.
+Many hair restoration surgeons have significant experience in the use of PRP for hair growth purposes.
+Clinics and plastic surgeons that specialize in many different cosmetic procedure are often less preferable to hair experts.

 Note that initial shedding after platelet-rich plasma treatment is a common side effect.
 The bald truth talk forum section on PRP is worth a visit to read about patient experiences and reviews.

 PRP and Hair Transplants

-If I was undergoing a hair transplant procedure today, I would seriously consider the addition of PRP to the procedure even if the benefits are not always guaranteed.
+If I was undergoing a hair transplant procedure today, I would seriously consider the addition of PRP to the procedure.
+Even if the benefits are not always guaranteed.
 An increasing number of hair transplant surgeons are adding PRP to the procedure in the belief that the growth factors improve yields and donor area healing.
-Some are certain about the benefits, but it remains to be seen if this is just a revenue making scheme or a scientifically sound add-on.
+Some are certain about the benefits.
+It remains to be seen if this is just a revenue making scheme or a scientifically sound add-on.

 The cost of PRP for hair loss varies drastically.
 In the US, the lowest price that I have read about is $500 per treatment.
-The highest has been $2,500 per visit, which seems ridiculous since most people will require a few sessions for optimal results.
-On the realself website, the average price of treatment per patient feedback is currently $1,700.
+The highest has been $2,500 per visit.
+The latter is ridiculous, since most people will require a few sessions for optimal results.
+And the results will often not last for more than a year.